How you’re protected while pregnant or on parental leave

 Protection from being dismissed

-Your employer can’t dismiss you for being pregnant, for applying for parental leave, or for being on parental leave.
+Your employer can’t fire you for being pregnant, for applying for parental leave, or for being on parental leave.

 What if my pregnancy prevents me doing my job?

 If your pregnancy prevents you doing your job properly or adequately, your employer can transfer you temporarily to another job.
-You can’t be dismissed for being pregnant.
+You can’t be fired for being pregnant.

 If no other suitable work is found, your employer can require you to start your parental leave early.
 Even if this is more than six weeks before your baby’s expected due date, you’ll still be entitled to 12 weeks’ primary carer’s leave after your baby is born, and your entitlement to extended parental leave also won’t be reduced.